The Locker Key

 “I don’t know,” Barnett said.
 “What if he isn’t some kind of bumpkin, and he decides to sell the product off to somebody else.”

 “He won’t.
 Because he’s not capable of operating on that level.
 Jesus Christ, you’re paranoid.”
-Riley walks back to the bar.
+Riley walked back to the bar.
 “All we can do is locate this kid and see what he has.
 It may just be a dead end.”

 “Let’s hope not, Titus, for the sake of both our futures.”